ELMERIKH/SocOp/readme.md

 Greetings
 ----------

-SocOp is a automated Opensource Soc installation
+SocOp is an automated Opensource Soc Stack installation

 will make a guide soon !